EwoutH/urban-self-driving-effects/paper/paper.md

 *Which undesired urban problems will the introduction of self-driving cars cause, considering the modal shift and induced demand, and what policies can effectively mitigate undesired impacts?*

-To answer this overarching question, we will explore several key sub-questions:
+To answer this overarching question, we explore several key sub-questions:

-1. How can a traffic and mode choice model represent the system that shows the tradeoffs and potentially undesired effects of self-driving cars?
+- **A.** How can a traffic and mode choice model represent the system that shows the tradeoffs and potentially undesired effects of self-driving cars?
-2. How will self-driving cars be adopted under different future uncertainties?
+- **B.** How will self-driving cars be adopted under different future uncertainties?
-3. Which potential undesired system effects are amplified and which are reduced by the introduction of self-driving cars?
+- **C.** Which potential undesired system effects are amplified and which are reduced by the introduction of self-driving cars?
-4. Which potential policies are most effective in minimizing which undesired system effects while maintaining benefits under different uncertainties?
+- **D.** Which potential policies are most effective in minimizing which undesired system effects while maintaining benefits under different uncertainties?

 By addressing these questions, this research aims to provide valuable insights for urban planners, policymakers, and transportation engineers as they prepare for the advent of self-driving cars.
 Understanding the potential system-wide effects of AVs is crucial for developing proactive strategies to maximize their benefits while mitigating unintended negative consequences in our urban environments.